chris-rutkowski/commingle_money/README.md

 Currency.list((c) => c.englishName.contains(searchQuery))
 ```

+You can also use constants like `CurrencyCodes.chf` for quick access to a curated subset of popular currencies.

 ## 🧮 Decimal Utilities

 `DecimalUtils` is an extension on `Decimal` that provides helpful utilities for rounding, scaling, and working with numeric data in a finance-friendly way.